thomasbarkats/yasui/docs/en/reference/controllers.md

 ### Manual Response Handling

-For complete control, return a Web Standards Response object:
+By default, all returned values are automatically serialized to JSON.
+To return non-JSON formats (HTML, XML, files, etc.), you must return a Web Standards Response object with the appropriate `Content-Type` header:

 ```typescript
 @Controller('/api/users')